shankar-veludandi/Portfolio/eco-vision/megadetector-classifier/README.md

 ---

-## 3. Blank‐Frame Classification with MegaDetector
+## Task 3.
+Blank‐Frame Classification with MegaDetector

 **Goal:**
 Automatically flag “blank” (no animals) vs. “filled” images using the maximum confidence from MegaDetector detections.